Analysis | How the U.S. Mail Became a Presidential Campaign Issue

 5. What can be done?

-Democrats in Congress have tried to send $25 billion in aid to the postal service as part of the government’s response to the coronavirus.
-But Trump, calling the postal service “a joke,” said in April he would oppose any emergency aid unless the agency quadrupled shipping prices on online retailers.
-(The $2.2 trillion stimulus package signed into law March 27 did give the post office a $10 billion line of credit with the Treasury Department.)
-Trump has long contended that the postal service loses money delivering packages for Amazon.com Inc. Amazon’s chief executive officer, Jeff Bezos, also owns the Washington Post, and both have been on the receiving end of Trump’s criticism and mockery.
-The postal service’s chief financial officer said in 2017 that claims it loses money on Amazon deliveries are “inaccurate,” and a 2006 law requires it to cover its costs on package delivery.
+Democrats in Congress have tried, so far without success, to send $25 billion in aid to the postal service as part of the government’s response to the coronavirus, plus $3.6 billion in election funding to assist states afford expanded mail-in and early in-person voting.
+If Democrats “don’t get those two items, that means you can’t have universal mail-in voting,” Trump said on Aug.
+12. Trump earlier said he would oppose any emergency aid unless the agency quadrupled shipping prices on online retailers.
+He’s long contended that the postal service loses money delivering packages for Amazon.com Inc., though the agency’s chief financial officer said in 2017 that such claims are “inaccurate.”
+(A 2006 law requires it to cover its costs on package delivery.)
+Amazon’s chief executive officer, Jeff Bezos, also owns the Washington Post, and both have been on the receiving end of Trump’s criticism and mockery.

 6. Where does this leave voting by mail?